sandip623/iATS/README.md

 - use of ORM (object relational mapping) i.e., ../iats-server/dbutils/mysqlcls.py for streamlining database object management through the program.

 - login authentication
+(prior to applications table seeding as users.userid required as foreign key)

 - client/server rest api functionality
 mvc framework but server-side (flask) only for model/controllers, as views will be client-side (react)